TinMatch

 What Happens if TIN does not match IRS Records?

-If a the Internal Revenue Service (IRS) records, the IRS will likely notify the payer about the discrepancy, typically through a CP2100 or CP2100A notice.
+If a TIN doesn't match the Internal Revenue Service (IRS) records, the IRS will likely notify the payer about the discrepancy, typically through a CP2100 or CP2100A notice.
 This notification serves as a prompt for the payer to take necessary corrective action.

 The payer is required to begin backup withholding on any reportable payments due to the payee if the TIN continues to mismatch even after issuing a "B Notice" to the payee.
 The "B Notice" instructs the payee to correct any information and to provide a properly completed Form W-9, 'Request for Taxpayer Identification Number and Certification', to the payer.